Françoise Sagan: Personal life

 Sagan was married twice.
 On 13 March 1958, she married her first husband, Guy Schoeller, an editor with Hachette, who was 20 years older than Sagan.
 The couple divorced in June, 1960.
 In 1962, she married Bob Westhoff, a young American playboy and would-be ceramicist.
 The couple divorced in 1963; their son Denis Westhoff was born in June 1962.
 She then had a long-term relationship with fashion stylist Peggy Roche.
-She also had a male lover, Bernard Frank, a married essayist obsessed with reading and eating.
-She added to her self-styled "family" by beginning a long-term affair with the French Playboy editor Annick Geille, after Geille approached Sagan for an article for her magazine.
+She also had a male lover, Bernard Frank, a married essayist and began a long-term affair with the French Playboy editor Annick Geille, after Geille approached Sagan for an article for her magazine.

-Fond of traveling in the United States, she often was seen with Truman Capote and Ava Gardner.
+Fond of traveling in the United States, Sagan often was seen with Truman Capote and Ava Gardner.
 On 14 April 1957, while driving her Aston Martin sports car at speed, she was involved in an accident that left her in a coma for some time.
+During her recovery she became dependent on the pain medication she was prescribed, a topic she wrote about in her nonfiction work, Toxique.
 She also loved driving her Jaguar automobile to Monte Carlo for gambling sessions.

 In the 1990s, Sagan was charged with and convicted of possession of cocaine.

-At various times of her life, Sagan was addicted to a number of drugs.
-She was a long-term user of prescription pills, amphetamines, cocaine, morphine, and alcohol.
-When the police came for an inspection of her house, her dog Banko showed cocaine to them, and also licked the cocaine.
-Sagan told the police, "Look!
-He likes it too."

 In 2010, her son Denis established the Prix Françoise Sagan.